gideon-monterosa/cloud/README.md

 ### How to setup

-1. Settup the switch engine machines.
-    **Dont forget to Open the Port 8006 for the Proxmox Webinterface to work** this means adding the Proxmox security group to the switch engine.
+1. Settup the switch engine machines. **Dont forget to Open the Port 8006 for the Proxmox Webinterface to work** this means adding the Proxmox security group to the switch engine.
-2. Complete the steps in `./plattform-1-proxmox/run-on-all-nodes.sh`
-for all three nodes.
+2. Complete the steps in `./plattform-1-proxmox/run-on-all-nodes.sh` for all three nodes.
 3. Complete the steps in `./plattform-1-proxmox/run-on-node01.sh` on node01.
-4. Complete the steps in `./plattform-1-proxmox/run-on-other-nodes.sh` on node02 and node03.
+4. Complete the steps in `./plattform-1-proxmox/run-on-other-nodes.sh` on node02
+   and node03.
 5. Use './plattform-1-proxmox/install-debian-from-iso.sh' and
    './plattform-1-proxmox/install-arch-from-qcow2.sh' to install the VMs
-6. Follow the instructions in './plattform-1-proxmox/migrate-to-other-nodes.sh' to clone, migrate the VMs and enable high availability.
+6. Follow the instructions in './plattform-1-proxmox/migrate-to-other-nodes.sh'
+   to clone, migrate the VMs and enable high availability.

-## Usefull Commands
+### Usefull Commands

 - `pvecm status`: Check disk configuration of the Node
 - `qm config <vm-id>`: Check current configuration of an VM

+## Plattform 2: Container

+### IPS

+container-lxc-host: 86.119.31.37